 It’s one thing to offer an opportunity to someone.
 It’s another to present the charismatic and connected top performer who shows up in a BMW to the crowd and say, “all of this can be yours too”.

-It’s true that we don’t always know what someone’s potential is, but there is a lot of broken dreams and collateral damage created along the way.
+It’s true that we don’t always know what someone’s potential is, but there are a lot of broken dreams and collateral damage created along the way.

-As a test… consider how the people you recruit would perform in a traditional sales role.
+As a test… consider how many of the people you recruit would perform well in a traditional sales role.

 If you owned a company, would you hire them as salaried employees to represent YOUR product and brand?
 Are they qualified sales people?
-Would they even make it to the interview stage if you looked at their resumes?
+Would they even make it to the interview stage based on their resumes?

-If the answer is no… then a lifestyle of freedom, riches and independence through multi-level-marketing is probably not likely for them.
-Not impossible, but it would be dishonest to sell such a lifestyle to that person.
+If the answer is no… then a lifestyle of freedom, riches and independence through multi-level-marketing is probably not going to happen for them.
+Not through multi-level-marketing.

-And that’s one big issue I have with MLM’s… and I’m talking from experience (building an Amway business).
+And that’s one big issue I have with MLM’s… and I’m talking from experience (as I mentioned earlier… from building an Amway business).

 Legal or not, pyramid schemes can be tricky.
-I’m not saying you shouldn’t join, I’m just saying you need to be aware of the pitfalls going in.
+I’m not saying you shouldn’t join, I’m just saying you need to be aware of those pitfalls going in.

-Fortunately, Piphany limits their recruits with periodic onboarding freezes.
+One big plus for Piphany is that they limit their recruits with periodic onboarding freezes.

 What this says (to me at least) is that they are driven more by retail sales, rather than recruiting.
-For you that means you’ll spend more time doing home parties, than you will convincing your sister-in-law and co-workers to become Piphany consultants.
+While that may mean more home parties and less passive income… it takes the pressure off of trying to recruit your friends, family, and co-workers to become Piphany consultants.

-Your primary method of sales will likely be to friends, family and co-workers.
+Your primary method of sales will likely be, as mentioned a moment ago… friends, family and co-workers.
 Through home parties, pop-up boutiques and even collaborations with your gym, dance or yoga studios.